khatastroffik/react-text-renderer-components/README.md

 ### Implement supplemental renderer components

-- [ ] `CalendarWeekRenderer` component
+- ⬛ `CalendarWeekRenderer` component
-- [ ] `QuarterRenderer` component
+- ⬛ `QuarterRenderer` component
-- [ ] `TextRenderer` component (with text manipulation like UpperCase, LowerCase, Replace...)
+- ⬛ `TextRenderer` component (with text manipulation like UpperCase, LowerCase, Replace...)
-- [ ] `CurrencyRenderer` component
+- ⬛ `CurrencyRenderer` component
-- [ ] `CustomRenderer` component i.e the text formating function may be provided from the parent application/component using the CustomRenderer.
+- ⬛ `CustomRenderer` component i.e the text formating function may be provided from the parent application/component using the CustomRenderer.

 ### Add "common" features to the AbstractRenderer

-- [ ] `Tooltip` property
+- ⬛ `Tooltip` property
-- [ ] `className` property - for spanned text
+- ⬛ `className` property - for spanned text
-- [ ] `style`property - for spanned text
+- ⬛ `style`property - for spanned text
-- [ ] `ellipsis` css formating - for spanned text
+- ⬛ `ellipsis` css formating - for spanned text
-- [ ] `Aria` related properties - for spanned text
+- ⬛ `Aria` related properties - for spanned text
-- [ ] Validate and sanitize/escape the generated/formated stringc prior rendition for Custom Text Renderer classes.
+- ⬛ Validate and sanitize/escape the generated/formated stringc prior rendition for Custom Text Renderer classes.

 ### project enhancements

-- [ ] migrate this todo list to the github issues
+- ⬛ migrate this todo list to the github issues
-- [x] add storybook stories for each component
+- ✅ add storybook stories for each component
-- [x] add a github action in order to deploy the package to npm
+- ✅ add a github action in order to deploy the package to npm
-- [x] add a github action in order to deploy the package as github package within the repository
+- ✅ add a github action in order to deploy the package as github package within the repository
-- [x] add a github action in order to build and publish the storybook static page as github page of the repository
+- ✅ add a github action in order to build and publish the storybook static page as github page of the repository
-- [x] provide an example for implementing custom components derived from the AbstractRenderer component
+- ✅ provide an example for implementing custom components derived from the AbstractRenderer component

 ## How to implement your own, custom "renderer" using this library?